Amanbundela75/Student-Personal-Space/README.md

      { email: "admin@example.com" },
      { $set: { role: "admin" } }
    )

    ```
+3. **Log in as Admin:**
+   - Go back to the frontend and log in using the updated admin credentials.
+   - You now have access to all admin functionalities, including user/course/branch management and viewing student feedback.

+---

 ## 🔧 Usage

 * **Students:** Register, log in, select a branch, browse courses for that branch, and enroll.